Bertram Kvist

-Bertram Bangsted Kvist (born 19 March 2005) is a Danish professional footballer who plays for Brøndby.
+Bertram Bangsted Kvist (born 19 March 2005) is a Danish professional footballer who plays for Danish 2nd Division side Næstved.
 He has represented Denmark at youth levels.

 Career

 Brøndby

 Kvist is known as a lifelong Brøndby IF supporter, being a season-ticket holder at Sydsiden Stand at Brøndby Stadium among other hardcore fans.

 On 16 June 2022, Kvist signed a three-year contract with Brøndby which tied him to the club until the summer 2025.
 He was officially promoted to the first team during 2022–23 pre-season and handed the number 32 shirt.
 A few weeks later Bertram swapped to shirt number 19 with Frederik Alves who took over number 32 which he prefers.